 Our fishing charters

-• Our most adventurous tour, our First Light, First Bite is for those who come out fishing who really want to catch.
-This 6 hour tour starts dark and early, departing the harbor at 5am to get out to the prime fishing grounds as early as possible.
+• Our half-day fishing charter is for those who come out fishing who really want to catch.
+This 6 hour tour starts dark and early, departing the harbor as early as 5am to get out to the prime fishing grounds as early as possible.
 On this trip we will troll, and use live bait as available, as well as specialized lures.
 Come ready for big adventure, and hope for singing reels!

 BOOK NOW